brunossilveira/brunossilveira.github.io/_posts/2022-03-14-rails-activerecord-validations-versus-database-constraints.md

 ### External clients

-This is not very common in most Ruby on Rails applications but sometimes there are other clients writing to the database other than ActiveRecord models.
+This is not very common in most Ruby on Rails applications, but sometimes there are other clients writing to the database other than ActiveRecord models.
 This is yet another reason why you should always use database constraints to make sure the data is consistent.

 ## When to skip database constraints